Python Security Guide

 Library Use Case Example Application

-Scapy Network Packet Manipulation Crafting custom packets for scanning
+Scapy Network Packet Manipulation Crafting custom packets for scanning and exploit development

-python-nmap Network Scanning Automating Nmap scans across networks
+python-nmap Network Scanning Automating Nmap scans across entire network ranges

-Cryptography Encryption/Decryption Secure communication protocols
+Cryptography Encryption/Decryption Implementing secure communication protocols and data protection

-YARA-python Malware Detection Scanning for malware signatures
+YARA-python Malware Detection Scanning files and memory for malware signatures and patterns

 Python Across Security Disciplines